FehrenbachMark/ufc-scraper/README.md

 # UFC.com champion scraper

-This is a web scraper for pulling the current champions from ufc.com.
+This is a web scraper for pulling and displaying all of the current champions from ufc.com.
 It is a work in progress.

 ## Usage